jdunkerley/jdunkerley/advent-of-code-2020-week-2.md

 shiny gold	12	dotted black
 ```

-On the next iteration, the new leaf node is `shiny gold` so these 6 rows are written to the output.
-The iterative loop is then empty so the macro exits.
+On the next iteration, the new leaf node is `shiny gold`, so these 6 rows are written to the output.
+The iterative loop is then empty hence the macro exits.
 As I calculated the count as I went along parts 1 and 2 are both then solved by just filtering and summarising the rows.

 ### Simpler Hierarchy Macro